sungkhum/translator-helper/README.md

 To run it, make sure you have Python 3 installed on your system.
 Download this code, and add your ChatGPT API key to translation-helper.py

+To get an OpenAI ChatGPT API Key you can follow this tutorial: https://www.youtube.com/watch?v=aVog4J6nIAU

 Then have your input.doc contain the text you want to modernize in perperation for translation in the same directory as translation-helper.py

 And run the script in the terminal using: python3 translation-helper.py